Ivan Toney: International career

+Criminal offences

-Betting offences
+Betting

-On 16 November 2022, it was revealed that Toney had been charged by the Football Association with an alleged 232 breaches of its gambling laws.
+On 16 November 2022, it was revealed that Toney had been charged by the Football Association with an alleged 232 breaches of its gambling laws from almost 10 years prior with former Northampton Town teammates, Dean Snedker and Lewis Wilson.
 On 20 December, he was charged by the FA with a further 30 breaches of betting laws, bringing the total charges to 262.
 He admitted many of the charges in February 2023, but contested others.

 On 2 March, he said he was "shocked and disappointed" to see press speculation about the case, especially since he had not yet had a formal hearing.
 In May 2023, he was banned from football for eight months (being allowed to return to training at the halfway point), charged £50,000 and warned about his future conduct for 232 breaches of the FA's betting rules.
 His offences took place between 2017 and 2021.

 The Football Association had first sought a 15-month ban for Toney, alleging that he lied over his gambling and tried to destroy evidence; not all of the FA's claims were upheld by the regulatory commission.
 The suspension was reduced to 11 months for admitting to his charges, and then to eight months when he was formally diagnosed with gambling addiction.
 Toney bet 126 times on games in the same competitions he was playing in, and 29 times on his team's games.
 He bet 13 times on his own team to lose, but did not play in any of those games.
 The regulatory commission concluded that he was not a match-fixer.

+Assault

+On 31 July 2026, Toney was charged with assault causing actual bodily harm in relation to an incident at a nightclub in Soho on 6 December 2025.
+He is due to appear at Westminster Magistrates' Court on 24 September.